dr3am37/Plex-kill-transcode-streams-newbies/README.md

 Edit the file "authorized.txt" and add the username id followed by a semicolon and the limit of unique IP addresses that are allowed. <br>For example:<br><br>52252389<br>56428612<br><br>will allow 2 precise accounts to transcode streams for this Plex server.
 If a user is not in the text file then they can't transcode streams.
 They have to use direct stream or direct play.

-## Method 2 : tautulli run itself the script  :
+## Method 2 : tautulli runs itself the script  :

-Tautulli run the script when a stream starts, resumes or when a stream changes its transcode decision.
+Tautulli run the script when a stream starts, resumes or when a stream changes its transcoding decision.

 ### Install requirements